Dual Degree Program in Social Work and Education

 Please note: The GRE is required of all students applying to the School of Education for the dual degree program.

 The dual degree program in Social Work and Special Education was established at Boston University in 1988 in recognition of the fact that social workers and educators are deeply involved in working with children and families who are at risk.
-The goal of the program is to enable students to develop skills in both professional arenas and to take leadership in designing and administering creative programmatic responses to the changing needs of schools, families, and communities.
+The goal of the program is to enable students to develop skills in both professional arenas and to take leadership in designing and administering creative direct service and programmatic responses to the changing needs of schools, families, and communities.

 The MSW/EdM program usually takes three years, though more time may be required if the student wishes to pursue teacher licensure in Special Education.
 The MSW/EdD program is contingent on completion of comprehensive examinations and dissertation research.
 Coursework takes about three years.

 - Both social workers and educators are deeply involved in working with children and families at risk.
 The dual degree program is designed to give students skills that cross cut these disciplines.
 Our goal is to prepare leaders who have a rich understanding of work with children and families and can also design and administer creative programmatic responses to the changing needs of schools and communities.

 - Interested students concentrate in either Clinical or Macro Social Work at the School of Social Work.
 At the School of Education, they concentrate in Special Education and may obtain teacher certification with additional coursework.

 - Program graduates are currently working in a wide variety of positions from early intervention programs to AIDS education, school administration and school social work to WMCA program planning.
 Some describe themselves as primarily social workers, others as primarily teachers/administrators, and still others as both.

 - Students are expected to meet the core requirements of both Schools.
 Course savings come from the capacity to use electives in one program to take courses in the other School, and from a limited number of pre-approved courses that count for credit in both Schools.